Tanauan, Leyte: Parks and playgrounds

-Tanauan currently has one large municipal plaza which is located right at the heart of the town across the back of the old municipal hall.
-It has a mini-amphitheater and a large outdoor grounds which is often used as a venue for large open air activities such as the annual Pasaka Festival Competition and other various outdoor gatherings of the town, It also has two outdoor basketball court and one outdoor tennis courts.
-Surrounding the plaza are various centuries-old acacia trees that is one of the well-preserved in the Region.
+Tanauan currently has one large municipal plaza, which is located at the heart of the town across the back of the old municipal hall.
+It has a mini-amphitheater and large outdoor grounds, which is often used as a venue for large open-air activities such as the annual Pasaka Festival Competition among other outdoor gatherings of the town.
+It also has two outdoor basketball courts and one outdoor tennis court complex.
+Surrounding the plaza are various centuries-old acacia trees that are one of the most well-preserved in the Eastern Visayas Region.